mlops-for-all/helm-charts/mlflow/chart/README.md

 ## Introduction

-- This Helm chart deploy mlflow-server in a Kubernetes cluster
+- This Helm chart deploy mlflow-tracking-server in a Kubernetes cluster
 - The source code of all Helm charts can be found on GitHub: https://github.com/mlops-for-all/helm-charts/mlflow

 ## Prerequisites